Peppo250/Tudari/README.md

 This is a personal productivity project.
 For suggestions or issues, please open an issue in the repository.

-Built with ❤️ using Lovable, React, and Supabase
+Built with ❤️ using React, and Supabase